CRUD and basic operations

 Create a document relationship

-To create a document relationship, include the document as a field value:
+To create a document relationship, include a document reference as a field value:

 let produce = Category.byName("produce").first()